1. Fair Trade Washington D.C. | Legal Review Requested Due to Potential Disclosure Violations

 2. Fair Trade Washington D.C. | Advisory Team Conducts Disclosure and Compliance Audit

-The fair trade advisory attorneys first examined the size and structure of the business group, reviewing financial thresholds, subsidiary alignments, executive data, share ownership, and inter affiliate transactions to determine whether these items triggered D.C. disclosure classifications.
+The fair trade advisory attorneys first examined the size and structure of the business group, reviewing financial thresholds, subsidiary alignments, executive data, share ownership, and inter affiliate transactions to determine whether these items triggered D.C.
+Disclosure classifications.

 After this baseline assessment, the attorneys conducted an item by item audit of information the company had already submitted.